ahmedkaludi/easy-appointments/main/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==

+= 3.5.0 (2021-05-02) =
+* Fixed issues with translation part for new pages in admin section

 = 3.4.13 (2021-04-14) =
 * Fixed issue with saving of settings in some cases